authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Through the [BIMI Assertion Record](#assertion-record-def), the BIMI mechanism uses DNS TXT records to advertise preferences.
 Preference discovery is accomplished via a method similar to the method used for [DMARC] records.
 This method, and the important differences between BIMI and [DMARC] mechanisms, are discussed below.

-Indicator Discovery is only attempted if the message authenticates per Receiver policy.
+Indicator Discovery MUST only be attempted if the message authenticates per Receiver policy.

-To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, Protocol Clients should employ the following lookup scheme for the appropriate BIMI record for the message:
+To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, Protocol Clients SHOULD employ the following lookup scheme for the appropriate BIMI record for the message:

 1. Start with the DNS domain found in the RFC5322.From header in the message.
 Define this DNS domain as the Author Domain.